Children of All Nations is no longer accepting applications for Latvia Adoption.

 Like the United States, Latvia is a Hague Convention Country.
-Adoption in Latvia is facilitated under the Ministry of Welfare.
+Latvia adoption is facilitated under the Ministry of Welfare.
 Children of All Nations is directly accredited by the Ministry of Welfare.
 For many years, Latvia required months-long bonding periods before adoptions were complete.
 However, recently, laws have shortened the bonding period.
 Adoptive parents are required to spend up to two weeks, rather than months, in Latvia.
 In 2011, Americans adopted 56 children from Latvia.

 Children in Latvia become eligible for international adoption at age nine or older, unless they are part of a larger sibling group or have special medical needs.
 Latvian children usually have gray, brown, or blue eyes and blonde or brown hair.
 Children may speak Latvian or Russian.
 Most children older than 10 years have studied English.
 Latvian children in orphanages generally receive a high level of care.